The Set, the Crew, and Some Cast Members

 While perfectly harmless, he had a habit that often suggested he was just the opposite, if you didn’t know him, and it could get him into trouble.
 You could be standing at the bar, minding your own business, and Jack would sidle up behind you, tap you on the shoulder, and say “Challenge me”.
 You’d turn around to be met by a pair of bleary, bloodshot eyes, half-crossed beneath a sideways baseball cap, and he’d say it again, maybe while poking you a bit in the chest, not forcefully, mind you, but poking: “Challenge me”.

-At Domus, that was a pretty good way to solicit a rabbit punch to the trachea, and if any of us was around when he proposed it to a stranger, he’d say something like “I’ll challenge you, Jack!”, and that would be it, situation avoided.
+At Domus, that was a pretty good way to solicit a rabbit punch to the trachea, and if you were around when he proposed it to a stranger, you’d have to be quick to say something like “I’ll challenge you, Jack!”, and that would be it, situation avoided.
 Jack would beam at you and wander over your way, looking forward to being challenged.

 You could fact-check him if you wanted, but all you’d find is that Tricky Dicky Duff really was a great clutch hockey player, with a Stanley Cup-winning goal among his accomplishments – not a game winner, a Cup winner.
-Not many could claim that.
-Some players had two such goals, did you know that?
+Not many could claim that, there being only one such goal per year.
+Some players had two cup-winning goals, did you know that?
 Toe Blake.
 Belliveau.
 Orr.
 Mike Bossy, now there was a thinking man’s player, guy was a sniper, could score from any angle, he had just scored his second consecutive Cup-winner, he was a 50-in-50 guy too, first since Richard.

 He was a hapless drunk, sure, but Jack was OK.
 Besides, unlike so many of our real problem children, he was an alumnus.
 You had to have some respect.
 He was one of ours.